by Collyn Rivers – Updated 2020

 - Insurance companies to promote RV driver self-education.
 They could offer discounts to those attending towing courses.
 Also, offer free or subsidised weighbridge checks.

 - RV media to advise readers that ‘reviews’ are paid for.
-Overly heavy caravan weight noted in reviews.
+Overly heavy travel trailer weight noted in reviews.
 Suitable tow vehicles proposed for trailers reviewed.

 RV Books will meanwhile assist with RV driver education etc via its books and articles.